AceofSpades5757/AceofSpades5757/README.md

 I thoroughly enjoy Python, Vim, and the command line.

-I like to create a lot of Vim plugins, particulary with Python.
+I like to create a lot of Vim plugins, particularly with Python.
+With these, grew a large subset of scripts that were originally made in Vim (best interface ever), but were eventually moved to command line utilities (my interface of choice, with some color), or to a few web servers for consistency and reliability.
+A lot of them are run through WSL since Windows seems to be a necessity, but generally work well in tandem with Task Scheduler and Cron, or Python's sched for little things.

 Also enjoy making any and all kinds of scripts to ease the daily grind, and minimize its effects.
+In particular, I've got a fondness for writing minor scripts to scrape websites, access their APIs, and put the date into CSV/Excel file (_everybody_ seems to love Excel as a medium).
+This includes all forms of "duck tape" to access things like the local Outlook application for reading and writing email, win32 API for the clipboard (_why, I ask myself_), Selenium for any difficult web-based access, and many "wild," mini API clients to get information from web-based financial software/accounts, email, and communication systems.

-Always working on a lot of different projects as my interests vary greatly.
+Always working on countless different projects as my interests vary greatly.
 Really enjoy learning new things and discussing all sorts of different technologies.
+Most recently, I keep coming back to Asyncio, OAuth (and the other, more complicated, authentication methods), SQLAlchemy (my favorite ORM), the many Raspberry Pi projects sitting around the house (_weakly_ managed with Ansible), and Vue (excellent front-end for dynamic, modular information, though JS is not nearly as cool as Python).

+As a personal note, family means everything to me.
+Everything else, including my dreams, are secondary at best.

 # Interests